 Curriculum and Degree Options

-The degree in CLS at the University of Kansas is a 2+2 program: students take 2 years of specified liberal arts courses (biological science, chemistry, math and general education) followed by entry into the professional component of the program at the KU Medical Center in Kansas City, Kan.
-The degree consists of two concentrations – the clinical concentration (traditional) and the molecular biotechnology concentration.
-A student may choose either option or both.
-(Completing both concentrations will require approximately 1 additional semester).
+The degree in CLS at the University of Kansas is a 2+2 program: students take two years of specified preparatory courses (biological science, chemistry, math and general education) followed by entry into the professional component of the program at the KU Medical Center in Kansas City, Kan.

-Until the second semester of the senior year, students in both concentrations take the same coursework.
+The degree includes of two concentration options.
+Until the second semester of the senior year, students in either concentration take the same course work.
 Also during the senior year, students will rotate through 14-22 weeks of practicum experience at several of the school’s many collaborating affiliates.

-Students are required to complete a minimum of 57 pre-requisite Credit Hours.
-The following suggested study plans detail the coursework required during the freshman and sophomore years and may be helpful in planning course work.
+Students are required to complete a minimum of 57 prerequisite credit hours.
+The clinical concentration and molecular biotechnology concentration study plans detail the requirements during the freshman and sophomore years and may be helpful in planning course work.
 Courses with similar content may be acceptable alternatives.

 A new course of study, categorical concentration, has been developed for science majors who already hold a baccalaureate degree from an accredited institution and are currently working in a clinical laboratory in hematology, chemistry, or microbiology.

-The Categorical Concentration course of study allows qualified individuals to complete the educational requirements for one specific area of clinical laboratory science.
-Curriculum options include clinical microbiology, hematology, and clinical chemistry.
-A second baccalaureate degree is NOT awarded to the student, but the courses taken appear on his or her official KU transcript.
+The categorical concentration course of study allows qualified individuals to complete the educational requirements for one specific area of clinical laboratory science.
+A second baccalaureate degree is NOT awarded to the student, but the courses taken do appear on his or her official KU transcript.